janjezek/primecms-2006/README.md

-# Prime CMS
+# PrimeCMS

-Commercial CMS I coded in vanilla PHP in 2006.
+Commercial CMS I coded in vanilla PHP & JavaScript in 2006.